Sankalp2009/turbo-lamp/Eval/mini-book-store/README.md

 7. Use CSS Modules to style the components and App.

 **Note**
-- Make sure you use only the given components and dont create new Components, files, folders of your own.
+- Make sure you use only the given components and don't create new Components, files, folders of your own.
 Changing component name, file/folder structures might result in giving you zero marks
 - Do Not Remove `data-testid="xxxx"` from anywhere, these are used by testing tools to test your code, removal of this will lead to low score.
 - Also make sure to cross check all the spellings and Case of Texts.
 - Some important Spellings are `Fictional Books`, `Non-Fiction Books`.
 Use these as section names.